collerepo/collerepo/README.md

 ##3 Updated -> 12/11/2022 @ 12:45AM EST

 - Hello and greetings to the entire Github and Dev community as a whole.
 You may have see that my fist (last) post had a bit about me, so here's an update: Ive received my PGP in Data Science + Data/Business Analytics Nov.
-30, 2022 (yes, i know i took 1000 years, had to leave my job to not lose any scaled skills built up from project practicing).
+30, 2022 , had to leave my job to not lose any scaled skills built up from project practicing).

 - I am currently working on mainly my Python skills, R (which I find the easiest as well as SQL), and getting to know as much as I can from A.I and big data frameworks.
 - Other languages that I am focusing on and practicing are R, SQL, and VBA with Excel.
 Yes, I know what all the critics say, but trust me that the